 Students who move from a general education classroom to a gifted classroom have the opportunity to grow and be challenged in many new ways.
 Receiving quality gifted instruction can be a huge benefit to students.
 However, sometimes the transition to a gifted classroom can be overwhelming for a student.
 The new independence, pace, and pressure of a gifted classroom might become too much for them to handle if they don’t have the proper support.

-- Learn timelines and approaches for systemic support
+- learn timelines and approaches for systemic support, and

 Dr. Karen Zeske, Gifted and Advanced Academic Coordinator in Irving ISD, has been serving gifted learners since 2000.
 Her research interests include gifted advocacy, gifted education for historically underserved populations, and the role of families in gifted education.
 She has served in the Leadership Division and in various capacities in TAGT.